 David E. Newman-Toker, MD, PhD

-Dr. Newman-Toker is Professor of Neurology, Ophthalmology, & Otolaryngology at the Johns Hopkins University School of Medicine.
-He serves as Director of the Division of Neuro-Visual & Vestibular Disorders in the Department of Neurology and Director of the Armstrong Institute Center for Diagnostic Excellence.
-His training is in Neurology, Neuro-ophthalmology, Neuro-otology, and Clinical Investigation.
-Dr. Newman-Toker’s clinical interest is in diagnosis of acute disorders affecting the brainstem and cranial nerves, including stroke.
+Dr. Newman-Toker is Professor of Neurology and Otolaryngology at the Johns Hopkins University School of Medicine.
+Dr. Newman-Toker’s clinical interest is in the diagnosis of acute disorders affecting the brainstem and cranial nerves, including stroke.
 His research mission is to achieve better outcomes through better diagnosis.
-He has published more than 90 peer-reviewed journal articles and given more than 170 invited lectures, most on diagnosis of dizziness and diagnostic errors.
-He co-chaired the Diagnostic Error Conferences in 2010, 2011 and 2012, served as the inaugural chairman of the SIDM Research Committee, and currently serves as the chairman of the SIDM Policy Committee.
+He has published more than 100 peer-reviewed journal articles and given more than 200 invited lectures, most on diagnosis of dizziness and diagnostic errors.
+He chaired the Diagnostic Error in Medicine Conferences in 2010, 2011 and 2012 and previously served as Chair of the SIDM Research Committee as well as the SIDM Policy Committee.

 Timothy J. Mosher, MD